UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/test_manual.md

 deregister the organ that you un-ticked.

 #### AC4
-To save the profile, go to the Persons' view/edit page and click on the button "Save Changes" on the bottom right.
+To save the profile, go to the Clients' view/edit page and click on the button "Save Changes" on the bottom right.
-A pop-up should appear notifying the Person that their profile was saved successfully.
+A pop-up should appear notifying the Client that their profile was saved successfully.

 #### AC5
 When initially logged in, if you click on the undo or redo button, then a pop up message will display saying that